Headbright/applink/README.md

 ## Deployment

+applink.dev is hosted as a GitHub page and publicly available for anyone to use for free.
+Just follow the above guidelines to create the necessary query parameters.

-As a static page, you can deploy this to any static hosting provider as described in the [Vite documentation](https://vitejs.dev/guide/static-deploy.html).
+If you prefer to self-host it as a static page, you're welcome to clone/fork and deploy this to any static hosting provider as described in the [Vite documentation](https://vitejs.dev/guide/static-deploy.html).

-## GitHub Pages
+### GitHub Pages

 As we also use GitHubPage for hosting, we have a GitHub Action that builds the project and deploys it.
 You can find the workflow in `.github/workflows/deploy.yml`.

-## Lincense
+## License

 This project is licensed under the BSD-3-Clause license.
 For more information, please refer to the [LICENSE](LICENSE) file.